Garjzla/kuldr-risa/README.md

 # kuldr-risa
 This script is used to install the Pantheon Desktop Environment on arch linux

-kuldr-risa uses a modified version of aur helper which I made to install packages.
+kuldr-risa uses a modified version of Arget to install packages.

 https://github.com/Garjzla/arget